Isayso/VideoLinkSafe/README.md

 # Video Link Safe

+Soon: Switch to YoutubeExplode with big performance increase!

 New version 0.3.1 lots of bug fixes.
 But after code cleanup, probably some new errors ;)

 NEW: Drag & Drop of links from browser, download of video links, + CTRL plays directly in Kodi